bterwijn/invocation_tree/README.md

 ```
 In `main()`:
 - The 'list(my_generator())' call requests an iterator from the generator.
-- It keep calling next() of on it to read the sequence resulting in `my_generator()` calls.
+- It keep calling next() on it to read the sequence resulting in `my_generator()` calls.
 - When called `my_generator()` yields a value, and then pauses and saves its state, allowing it to continue from where it left off when called again.
-- At the 4th call `my_generator()` returns None and automatically raises a StopIteration exception that signals the end and makes `list()` return its result.
+- At the 4th call `my_generator()` returns None and automatically raises a StopIteration exception that signals the end of the sequence and makes `list()` return its result.

 ## Generator Expressions ##
-Another way to create a generator is with a generator expression that looks like a list comprehension except that it uses the '(' and ')' parentheses.
+Another way to create a generator is with a generator expression that looks like a list comprehension except that it uses the '(' and ')' parentheses instead of the '[' and ']' brackets.
 A generator expression reads from an iterable and produces a generator iterable:

 ```python
 import invocation_tree as invo_tree